Research Application Process

 While the WA Police Force does not have a formal Human Research Ethics Committee, all of its work is guided by the Australian Code for the Responsible Conduct of Research (“the Code”) and The National Statement on Ethical Conduct in Human Research, 2007 (Updated May 2015).
 Researchers from other agencies may also be bound by their own agency’s code of conduct and by the guidelines for ethics and integrity in the Public Sector Management Act 1994.

 All research conducted by university students or staff that involves human subjects or their data, is to be approved by the university’s Human Research Ethics Committee.
 Researchers will be required to provide evidence of the approval as part of the application process.
 University ethics approval does not automatically lead to WA Police Force approval.
-It is therefore recommended that the Research Governance Unit is consulted early in the development of potential research proposals.
+It is therefore recommended that Research Governance is consulted early in the development of potential research proposals.

-Submission of research report
+Submission of Research Report

 To obtain approval for public release, the WA Police Force requires a draft copy no less than 14 days prior to the researcher’s anticipated release date.
 For more information please refer to the WA Police Force Code of Conduct for Research.